labodudev/snake-solo/README.md

 # snake
-A demo snake with FortressJS
+A demo snake with FortressJS for Windows x64

 Use FortressJS : https://github.com/seraum/fortressjs